conery/tidegates/README.md

 - OptiPass is free to use for non-commercial purposes, but for other uses a commercial license is required.

 - We do not include an executable binary for OptiPass in this repo; if you want to set up your own server you will have to obtain a copy from the developer ([Ecotelligence LLC](https://www.ecotelligence.net/)).

 - OptiPass comes with its own GUI, but the server runs a command line version of OptiPass.
 Since OptiPass is a Windows application, the server either has to be a Windows system, or it has to use Wine to run OptiPass on a Linux or macOS system.
-We strongly recommend the former, but if you want to use Wine there is a section in the technical documentation that explains how to configure the system to do it.

 We have deployed the server on a Windows VM at Amazon Cloud Services.
 More information on how we set up our server can be found below in the sections on installing and running the server.

+Another way to deploy the server is to use our Docker image.
+Based on Ubuntu, it includes Wine so it can run OptiPass.
+We don't recommend this approach, however, since OptiPass runs much more slowly than it does on a Windows host.
+Details about how to launch a container so it can find the OptiPass binary on the host system are also described below.

 ### Configuring a Server for Other Geographical Regions